fluserl/gazpacho/README.md

 git clone <url>
 ```

 Alternatively, you can use the *Source Control* button in the left-sided bar and click on *Clone Repository* button.

 In case you are asked if you trust the author, please select yes.

-It may be necessary to setup your git username by running the following commands on your terminal, in order to be able to commit and push:
+It may be necessary to setup your git username by running the following commands on your terminal:
 ```PowerShell
 git config --global user.name "FIRST_NAME LAST_NAME"
 git config --global user.email "MY_NAME@example.com"